Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 ```

-## convert a Json string to python various
+## convert a JSON string to python various

 ``` python
 ##